phpCedu/micro-service-framework/readme.markdown

 Micro Services Framework
 ====

-This framework is similar to Apache Thrift, but tries to be simpler.
-Not specifically for REST-based RPC services ... you can create your own transports (HTTP, TCP) like in Thrift.
-RPC calls can be encoded in JSON, MsgPack or encoding added by you.

-In this project I explore what it means to provide a light micro-service framework that also supports schema evolution.
-Thrift accomplishes this by using protocol buffers, but I was curious whether the same thing could be achieved in another fashion.
-It seems that being a Tolerant Reader (bob martin) might be the best way to support schema evolution, so that is the approach I'm taking for now.
-In order to do so, the server side service handler might not look as you'd expect.
-The handler methods receive an object of key/value params for the params that were passed to the RPC call.
+This framework is inspired by Apache Thrift, but tries to be simpler.
+It explores the means of providing schema evolution within a light micro-service framework.
+Thrift accomplishes this by using protocol buffers, but I was curious whether the benefits of protocol buffers could be achieved in different ways.
+Being a Tolerant Reader (bob martin) might be the first step toward support of schema evolution, so that is the approach I'm taking for now.

+While it comes with support for HTTP-based RPC services, it's not limited to that.
+As with Thrift, you can create your own transport to make RPC calls over HTTP, TCP, and so on.
+The RPC data can also be encoded in JSON, MsgPack, or an encoding added by you.

+Internals
+====

+Our RPC data structure looks like this JSON representation:

+`{
+    "rpc": "name_of_rpc_method",
+    "args": {
+        "arg1": "arg1value",
+        "arg2": "arg2value"
+    }
+}`

+The above is constructed by the Request object on the client side, passed through an encoder, and then passed to the transport.

 Scenario 1 - Client sending fields that are no longer supported
     The server-side service handler method may not be defined to accept old fields, but they are still accepted.
 The method can access them via `$this->args->old_field_name`, etc. They may not be passed into the method, but they're still available.